 6. Use Cat Litter

 This may sound a little weird, but it really works.
-I have done it before but then I ran out of cat litter too early.
+I have done it before but then I ran out of cat litter pretty quick.

 Cat litter has both absorption and deodorizing properties.
 So, not only does it soak up any wetness inside the shoe but it can also neutralize the foul smell.